bowernite/dotfiles/README.md

 - [ ] Alfred
 - [ ] Bartender

+2. Put this at the top of `/private/etc/pam.d/sudo`: `auth sufficient pam_tid.so`.
+This allows TouchID instead of a password for sudo
-2. Follow any other instructions below
+3. Follow any other instructions below

 ### macOS Preferences